 — Co-founder of WQAD and WQPT.

 — Co-founder and board member of the Jewish Federation of the Quad Cities.
 To executive director Allan Ross, Mr. Gilman was both a friend and a mentor “who had an incredible dedication to Jewish communities locally, in Israel and around the world.”
 For example, even traveling with Rep. Lane Evans to the then-Soviet Union to loosen restrictions on Jewish “Refuseniks” who were forbidden to emigrate from the Soviet Union, especially to Israel.

 At home, he helped to found the Quad Cities Holocaust Remembrance Committee.
 Mr. Swanson said his own service on that committee “was made more meaningful for me both by the insightful questions Sam would ask, and by the confidence he exuded in the simple belief that if you work hard today, you can make tomorrow better for all of us.”

 His life of service offers an excellent road map for how to get there.
 Our condolences to his loved ones and to a community enriched by his life but made poorer by his loss.

-The Ida S. Kramer “Children and the Holocaust” essay contest, sponsored annually by The Quad Cities Yom Hashoah Committee, is open to Quad City students in grades 7-12 .
-Submission deadline is Feb.
-1, 2017.
-Guidelines: yom-hashoah-essay-contest-entry-form
+Winners of the Ida S. Kramer “Children and the Holocaust” essay contest, sponsored annually by The Quad Cities Yom Hashoah Committee and opened to Quad City students in grades 7-12, have been announced.
+Winning essays are posted on the Ida S. Kramer Essay page.

 The winning essay will be read during the annual Yom Hashoah – Holocaust Remembrance Service – which will be held on Sunday, April 23, 2017 – 7 PM – at Temple Emanuel, 1115 Mississippi Ave., Davenport, IA.